ivotron/popper2-paper/paper.md

   uses: docker://gw000/keras
   args: ["./scripts/run_training.sh"]
 ```
+The `download` step downloads the MNIST dataset in the workspace.
+The `verify` step verifies the downloaded archives against precomputed checksums.
+The `train` step then starts training the model on this downloaded dataset.
+The download and train steps use a keras docker image and the verify step uses a lightweight alpine image.
+Although a single docker image can be used in all the steps of the workflow, we recommend using images specific to the steps purpose otherwise it could make dependency management complex and non-trivial, hence defeating the purpose of containers.

 The general paradigm for building reproducible workflows with Popper usually consists of the following steps:
 1. Thinking of the logical steps of the workflow.